One of the trickiest questions I frequently get asked as an Italian is what are the best places to visit in Italy.

 The incredibly scenic Cinque Terre is a series of extremely colorful, charming small towns that sit on the cliffs and sides of the mountain, overlooking the beautiful sea.

-The best way to enjoy Cinque Terre is on a hike – you can walk from village to village and thus visit Manarola, Riomaggiore, Vernazza, Monterosso al Mare and Corniglia.
-You can also enjoy the beautiful beaches and taste the delicious food – some of the best olive oil in Italy is produced here.
+The best way to enjoy Cinque Terre is on a hike – you can walk from village to village and thus visit Manarola, Riomaggiore, Vernazza, Monterosso al Mare, and Corniglia.

-HOW LONG TO STAY: Although you can visit Cinque Terre on day trips from Florence (read this post to find out how or book this tour or this one), I recommend spending at least a night there.
-When all day-trippers leave, you get to have the place all to yourself and it’s just special!
+HOW LONG TO STAY: Although you can visit Cinque Terre on day trips from Florence, I recommend spending at least a night there.
+When all day-trippers leave, you get to have the place all to yourself, and it’s just special!

 Milan is one of the most interesting cities in the country.
-The heart of Italian economic life, it’s where all trends start; a cosmopolitan city where old meets new and you will find contemporary art galleries next to museums and beautiful churches.
-It also has one of the best selection of restaurants in Italy.
+The heart of Italian economic life, it’s where all trends start.
+It’s a cosmopolitan city where old meets new, and contemporary art galleries are next to museums and beautiful churches.
+It also has one of the best selections of restaurants in Italy.

 You will have to visit the magnificent Duomo – make sure to climb to the top; and the world-famous Last Supper, for which you need to buy tickets months in advance.